Waltsuuuu/Easy-Itinerary/README.md

 <br/>
 ### Step 4: Import SQL

-Dummy SQL created for this project can be found in the docs folder.
+SQL created for this project can be found in the docs folder.

 ### Step 5: Set up Environment Variables